Submit an application

 Applicants are required to use the document upload feature on Minerva to ensure their documents are added to their file.
 Do NOT mail or fax a copy of the documents that you have already uploaded to your application—doing so will slow down the review of your application.

-Official copies of transcripts can be sent to:
+If/when required, official copies of transcripts can be sent to:

 Faculty of Dentistry

 International Dental Graduates applying to our Degree Completion Program should refer to this section of our website.

 - Transcripts of all previous university education

 Applicants must upload a copy of their unofficial transcripts via their Minerva account.
 These transcripts will be used for the preliminary review of their application.
 If offered admission, at that time, students must make arrangements with their college and/or university to send official transcripts to McGill.
 Please note that unofficial copies of transcripts must include the following information: name of the University, name and type of program, student's name, grades and credits as well as semesters.

 Important: Our Admissions Office reserves the right to require official academic records at any time during the admissions process, and rescind any offer of admission made if discrepancies between unofficial and official record(s) are found.
 Official transcripts sent to McGill University become the property of the University and will not be returned or forwarded to other institutions.